 - The aggregate approach to the specific item method of proof simply requires that the Special Agent identify the total amount of income the subject should have reported in any given year.
-The Special Agent then compares the total amount of income with the aggregate amount of income reported on the return, and arrives at an understatement of income.
+The Special Agent then compares the total amount of income with the aggregate amount of income reported on the return and arrives at an understatement of income.

 A taxpayer had been audited by Small Business / Small Employed (SB/SE) in the past.
-A subsequent audit revealed badges of fraud which caused SB/SE to become suspicious and refer the taxpayer for investigation by IRS Criminal Investigation (IRS CI).
+A subsequent audit revealed badges of fraud, which caused SB/SE to become suspicious and refer the taxpayer for investigation by IRS Criminal Investigation (IRS CI).
 The taxpayer hired a criminal defense attorney and Sage Investigation.
 The Special Agent chose to use the basic approach to the specific item method of proving income.
-The case revealed the taxpayer overstated business expenses on a Schedule C for multiple years prior to the audit and before the referral.
+The case revealed the taxpayer overstated business expenses on a Schedule C for multiple years before the audit and before the referral.
 The Special Agent investigated by contacting the employer of the taxpayer and other witnesses and negated the claimed Schedule C business expenses.
 The investigation resulted in confirming substantial unreported income over multiple years, and elements of willfulness were found.

 When a tax liability is due from prior audit years, and the criminal investigation reveals similar conduct, then the findings impact the Base Offense Level of the Federal Sentencing Guidelines.
-The guidelines allow the inclusion of the prior year tax liability as part of “relevant conduct,” which will raise the Offense Level Computation.
+The guidelines allow the inclusion of the prior year’s tax liability as part of “relevant conduct,” which will raise the Offense Level Computation.
 The effect on the taxpayer can be additional prison time and larger fines.